nathonius/homebrewery-vscode/README.md

 - Use `\page` to create new pages.

 ## Known Issues
+- Most divs (class tables, spell lists, descriptive text blocks, etc.) require a newline between the div's opening tag and the content of the div.
 - Class tables are broken
 - Images from external URLs will not be shown.
 This is due to security restrictions on Code's markdown preview.
 - The preview will sometimes scroll to the wrong place.
 This is a problem with Code.